 Many companies want to hire employees in Spain, but are unsure of how to navigate the complex labor and tax laws that are set forth in the country.
 Via makes hiring Spanish talent and building your global team seamless.
 Our easy-to-use platform helps you manage the local HR processes for benefits, payroll, background checks, and more.
 We have a local team of lawyers and on-the-ground experts that understand compliance as you expand abroad.

-As your employer-or-record/entity in Spain, Via assumes full responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.
+As your employer-of-record/entity in Spain, Via assumes responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.